AAU-Space-Robotics/drone-software/README.md

 7. **Set Up Micro XRCE-DDS Agent:**
    Follow the "Setup Micro XRCE-DDS Agent & Client" section in the [PX4 ROS 2 User Guide](https://docs.px4.io/main/en/ros2/user_guide.html).
 Perform **only the Agent setup**—skip the Client step.
+   *Note:* A version is specified in the download code.
+Consider updating to a newer version, such as the `master` branch, to avoid potential issues later.

 8. **Clone the Repository:**
    Clone this repository to obtain the code for controlling the drone: